dinner-club/articles/CONTRIBUTING.md

 # Contributing to this repo

-Please submit a PR and tag me, @niartenyaw.
+Please just submit a PR and tag me, @niartenyaw.